Proper Workers’ Comp classification codes, Explained.

 Insurance Agents and PEO Broker Roles

-Workers’ compensation class codes are usually suggested by the insurance agent or PEO brokerage firm who is offering the workers compensation to the employer.
-The agent or PEO broker will typically ask some questions of the employer to try and determine exactly what operations the employer's business performs.
+Workers’ compensation class codes are usually suggested by the insurance agent or PEO brokerage firm who is offering the workers' compensation to the employer.
+The agent or PEO broker will typically ask some questions of the employer to try to determine exactly what operations the employer's business performs.
 Usually, they will be able to look at past policies of the employer for guidance.
-Later he/she might discuss things with an underwriter to try and determine the correct class code for an employee.
-Even though agents/brokers can typically have a wide level of experience and expertise in the classification system, the classification system is still complicated and the best advice of an insurance agent or PEO broker may still sometimes not be 100% accurate.
+Later he/she might discuss things with an underwriter to try to determine the correct class code for an employee.
+Even though agents/brokers can typically have a wide level of experience and expertise in the classification system, the classification system is still complicated and the best advice of an insurance agent or PEO broker may sometimes still not be 100% accurate.
 Most importantly, the agent's/brokers views on classification are NOT the final decision when binding coverage.

 - The Insurance Underwriter:

 After the insurance producer submits the worker’s compensation application to the insurance company, it will be reviewed by an underwriter who may or may not agree with the agent, regarding the classifications.
 Initial underwriting assigned risk plans is often less than thorough, which can set up the employer for unpleasant surprises down the road.
 This is why the more thorough and transparent you are when filling out your application the better.
 This allows all parties to give you more accurate expectations on the policy options available to you.